fastrgv/RufasSwap/README.md

 ## what is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
 Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.

-Focusing on portability and open source freedom, this project relies on a thin GLFW3 binding, a thin OpenGL binding, & a PNG reader by Stephen Sanguine.
+Focusing on portability and open source freedom, this project relies on a thin GLFW3 binding, a thin OpenGL binding, a homebrew OpanAL binding, & a PNG reader by Stephen Sanguine.

 ----------------------------------------------
 ## Build Requirement:
  * a recent gnat compiler;
- * Xcode g++ compiler, if using OS-X
+ * Xcode g++ compiler, if using OS-X>=10.13(sep2017)

 ----------------------------------------------